home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

 ## Context

-Home Assistant components use mostly `CONF_MONITORED_CONDITIONS` or other config options that allow user to select which data the interface should send to backend.
-The user need known what the different data points means on setup of the component/platform.
-Later he can select the entity again, they he want see on UI.
+A lot of Home Assistant integrations use config options like `CONF_MONITORED_CONDITIONS` to allow the user to select which data the integration should expose from the data.
+This means that the user needs to know what the different data points means while setting up the component/platform.
+While configuring it's Lovelace UI, the user has the option to include the entity or not.
+This means that we allow the user to pick twice.

 ## Decision